Magical Oak Creek Canyon

 The first settler to claim the property in Sedona’s Magical Oak Creek Canyon was J.J.
 Thompson, who in 1876 built himself a log cabin near Sedona’s Oak Creek Canyon.
 Glenn Kilbourne and Carley Burch, the main characters in Zane Grey’s “The Call of the Canyon,” lived and loved under the whispering pines of Oak Creek Canyon.
 This contemporary Sedona landscape art decor is my interpretation of that cabin.
 Oak Creek Canyon is a river gorge located between Sedona and Flagstaff.

 While I love painting with watercolors, my current love is using acrylics, both heavy body, and liquid acrylics.
-Creating contemporary Sedona landscape paintings and any form of Sedona art is my current direction.
+Creating vivid, mystical landscape paintings is my current direction.